Verthon/react-to-webcomponents/README.md

 # Transforming React 18 Component into Web Component

+## Guiding principles

+- as small changes/config on the client possible
+- full styling encapsulation (widget cannot break the host in terms of CSS)
+- secure
+- with as small as possible layout shifts when mounting
+- works with any frontend framework
+- should be easily added to the part of the host page, whenever they point
+- white-labelling parts like Zendesk in terms of theming it to match host application look and feel

 Folders

 - client - Vue 3 with Rsbuild based on <https://vue-loader.vuejs.org/> unable to run web-component